svanderburg/php-sbdata/README.md

 from the fields and displays the field values so that they can be modified.

-If any of the form fields are not valid, then an error message is displayed that is provided through the third function parameter.
+If any of the form fields are not valid, then an error message is displayed that is provided by the third function parameter.
 For each invalid field, the error message provided by the fourth parameter is shown.

 Defining an array table model
 -----------------------------